 Hunsberger, A. The Practice of Pharmacy under the Volstead Act.
 Ann Am Acad Polit Soc Sci, 1923, 109, 179-192.

-Local Self-Government League.
+Local Self-Gov’t League.
 Plan to Amend National Prohibition without Repealing Either the Eighteenth Amendment or the Volstead Act.
-Baltimore: Local Self-Government League,1931.
+Baltimore: The League, 1931.

 Resolution in Regard to Volstead Act.
 Bull NY Acad Med, 1927, 3(9), 598-599.

 Towne, C. The Rise and Fall of Prohibition.
-The Human Side of What the Eighteenth Amendment and the Volstead Act Have Done to the United States.
+The Human Side.
 NY: Macmillan, 1923.

-Vraalstad, E. The Passage of the Volstead Act: A Study of the Legislative Process.
+Vraalstad, E. The Passage of the Volstead Act.
 Minnesota Hist Soc., 1962

 Wickersham Commission.
 U.S. National Commission on Law Observance and Enforcement.
-Complete works.
 Montclair, NJ: Patterson Smith, 1968.

 1. Behr, E. Prohibition.
 Boston: Little, Brown., 1996, pp. 78-79.